Booted!

 Mistral's commitment:

-Bringing the benefits of computerisation to our industry - without the historically associated problems.
+Bringing benefits of computerisation to our RAC industry - without the commonly associated problems.